 End-to-end testing is a technique used to test the entire software product right from start to finish to ensure the application flow is behaving as expected.
 The purpose of performing this test is to find out system dependencies and assure data integrity maintained between various system components and systems.

 End-to-end testing is more reliable and widely used because of the following benefits:

-Ans: In QTP there is 3 default add-ins’ viz.
+In QTP there are 3 default add-ins’ viz.
 ActiveX, visual basic, web

 You will find the below sections in the test settings window.